Collin County Defense Attorneys for Stalking

 Our attorneys will work to build a legal defense that argues one or more of these conditions is not met.
 Possible defenses include:

-- Insufficient evidence – We could argue that the prosecution has not gathered enough evidence to prove that you engaged in stalking or that the conduct amounted to stalking, or that the alleged victim actually felt fear or emotional distress.
+- We could argue that the prosecution has not gathered enough evidence to prove that you engaged in stalking.
+Or that the conduct amounted to stalking.
+Or that the alleged victim actually felt fear or emotional distress.

-- Mistaken identity – Maybe the alleged stalking victim did suffer harassment, but not from you.
+- Maybe the alleged stalking victim did suffer harassment, but not from you.
 Stalking does not only include situations where a victim knows and has an intimate relationship with the suspected stalker.
-A coworker might place the blame at your feet if they receive threatening messages or notes at work and jump the gun in accusing someone.
+A coworker might place the blame at your feet if they receive threatening messages.
+Or they may receive notes at work and jump the gun in accusing someone.

-- That wasn’t stalking – Perhaps someone you had a relationship with does feel threatened and identifies you as the stalker.
-If you want to make amends for previous wrongs and put the past behind you, a letter and bouquet of flowers might seem innocent to you, but someone can still claim to feel threatened.
+- Perhaps someone you had a relationship with does feel threatened and identifies you as the stalker.
+If you want to make amends for previous wrongs and put the past behind you, a letter and bouquet of flowers might seem innocent to you.
+But someone can still claim to feel threatened.
 If the prosecution cannot establish a pattern of similar acts, we can successfully argue that the actions were not stalking or part of a harassment campaign.

 No matter the facts of your case, the sooner we can begin building a defense, the better.
-We want to provide you with the best chance at a bright future by working hard to defeat the charges against you.
+We want to provide you with the best chance at a bright future.
+We will work hard to defeat the charges against you.

 Contact a Collin County Stalking Defense Attorney Today